-A city institution since its 1939 opening, the world-famous Tropicana was one of the few bastions of Havana's Las Vegas–style nightlife to survive the revolution.
-Immortalized in Graham Greene's 1958 classic Our Man in Havana, the open-air cabaret show here has changed little since its 1950s heyday, with scantily clad señoritas descending from palm trees to dance Latin salsa amid bright lights.
+An institution since its 1939 opening, the world-famous Tropicana was among the few bastions of Havana's Las Vegas–style nightlife to survive the revolution.
+Immortalized in Graham Greene's 1958 Our Man in Havana, the open-air cabaret show here has changed little since its 1950s heyday, with scantily clad señoritas descending from palm trees to dance Latin salsa amid bright lights.

-It's easily Havana's most popular cabaret and de rigueur on the bus tour circuit (read: lots of tourists), none of which takes away from the magnificence of the spectacle.
+It's easily Havana's most popular cabaret and de rigueur on the bus-tour circuit, none of which takes away from the magnificence of the spectacle.

 You'll need a taxi to get here.
 Book tickets in advance through Infotur or any top-end hotel.
 Prices vary depending on where you sit in relation to the stage and if you have dinner (not recommended).
 Most tickets include a cigar and a small measure of rum and cola.